Mange/rofi-emoji/README.md

 the following format:

 ```
 EMOJI_BYTES        - The bytes of the emoji, for example "🤣".
 This is what is acted on.
 \t                 - Tab character
 GROUP_NAME         - The name of the group, for example "Smileys & Emotion".
 \t                 - Tab character
 SUBGROUP           - The name of the subgroup, for example "face-smiling".
 \t                 - Tab character
 NAME               - Name of emoji, for example "rolling on the floor laughing".
 \t                 - Tab character
-ALIAS_1           - Alias of the emoji, for example "rofl".
+KEYWORD_1          - Keyword of the emoji, for example "rofl".
-(" | " ALIAS_n)…  - Additional aliases are added with pipes and spaces between them.
+(" | " KEYWORD_n)… - Additional keywords are added with pipes and spaces between them.
 \n                 - Newline ends the current record.
 ```

 **Example rows:**